-Maintain an agile localization process and prevent translation delays for added texts or new product features.
-Integrate your project branches with Crowdin Enterprise and allow translators to access all new texts immediately.
+Maintain an agile localization process and avoid translation delays for added texts or new product features.
+Integrate your project branches with Crowdin and allow translators to access all new texts immediately.

 When several people work on product development, branches help manage different content versions.
-If you have a continuous project, you can add project branches to Crowdin Enterprise and allow translators to translate the texts in parallel with development to prevent deployment delays.
+If you have a continuous project, you can add project branches to Crowdin and allow translators to translate the texts in parallel with development to avoid deployment delays.

-Branches in Crowdin Enterprise look like regular folders marked with a specific icon and have special behavior for duplicate strings.
+The branch in Crowdin looks like a regular folder marked with a special icon and has specific behavior for duplicated strings.

-There are a few ways to add branches to Crowdin Enterprise:
+There are a few ways to add branches to Crowdin:

 To create a branch via API, use the Add Branch method.